syntaqx/weightloss-journal/README.md

 ## April 2nd 2023

 We played our first game of golf today, and I also used a cart. _With_ the cart, I got my full 10,000 steps in and almost 5 miles of walking.
-I've purchased a golf push cart, and next time we go I will be walking the full course.
+I've purchased a golf push cart, and next time we go I will be walking the course (we play 9 holes).
 This will stub in for cardio on Sundays.
-Gym was exhausting today.
+Gym was exhausting today as a side effect, so I only walked 1 mile on the treadmill.

 ## April 3rd, 2023